 Check-in and check-out

-No matter which ticket you are using (except for the e-tickets) at the start and the end of your trip you have to check-in and check-out.
+No matter which type of ticket you are using (except for the e-tickets) at the start and the end of your trip you have to check-in and check-out.
 Simply scan your ticket or OV-card at the special card readers.
-You can find them at station halls (not inside trains!), metro gates and near the entrance doors in trams and buses.
+You can find them at station halls, metro gates and near the entrance doors in trams and buses.

 If you are travelling with an e-ticket, you generally don’t need to check-in and out.
 The ticket has your name, travel route and the date when it’s valid, and that’s enough.
-However many train stations in the Netherlands are equipped gates, and you need to open them to access the station.
+However many train stations in the Netherlands are equipped with gates, and you need to open them to access the station.

 Travelling 1st and 2nd class in the Netherlands

-In most trains you can choose between travelling 1st and 2nd class, which differ in price and comfort of seating.
+In most trains in the Netherlands you can choose between travelling 1st and 2nd class, which differ in price and comfort of seating.
 The first class compartments have larger seats and more space between them, especially in the Intercity trains.